An aching shoulder may not signal a shoulder problem. And a sore neck may not indicate a neck problem.

 Inflammation of any of the 14 nerves or eight pairs of joints in the neck can cause neck pain.
 The joints — or vertebrae — serve as a “hinge” that lets us nod or shake our heads during conversation (no wonder they wear out).
-In fact, 65 percent of 65-year-olds have arthritis in one or more neck joints.
+In fact, up to 70 percent of 65-year-olds may only have symptomatic arthritis in one or more neck joints.

 “Because pain in one area can so often be confused with another, a thorough exam must be done, including range of motion, strength testing and provocative neck and shoulder maneuvers,” says Dr. Mayer.
 You may have arthritis or nerve-related neck pain if pain:

-- Develops in your shoulder blade, or close to or on the side of your neck
+- Radiates to your shoulder blade, or close to or on the side of your neck

 - Radiates down past your elbow or even into your hand